-1.3.1 The Objectives of the ISP Process
+1.4.1 The Objectives of the ISP Process

-The objective of the ISP will be to provide a framework for DWAF's management of the water resources in each Water Management Area, until such time as the Regional Offices can hand over the management functions to the established CMA.
-This will ensure consistency when answering requests for new water licences, and informing existing water users (including authorities) on how the Department will manage the water resource within the area of concern.
-Stakeholders must be made aware of the bigger picture as well as the management detail associated with each specific water resource management unit.
+The objective of this ISP is to provide a framework for DWAF's management of the water resources in each Water Management Area, until the Regional Offices can hand over its management functions to an established CMA.
+This will ensure consistency when answering requests for new water licences and informing existing water users (including authorities) on how the Department will manage the water resource within the area of concern.
+Stakeholders need to be aware of the bigger picture, as well as the management detail associated with each specific water resource management unit.

-1.3.2 Approach Adopted in Developing the ISP
+1.4.2 Approach Adopted in Developing the ISP

-The ISP for the Amatole - Kei area of the WMA was developed in five stages as follows:
+The ISP for the Mzimvubu to Mbashe ISP Area was developed in five stages as follows:

-- i) Determining the current status of water resource management and relevant water resource management issues and concerns in the Amatole Kei catchment areas.
-This was achieved through interviews with individual members of DWAF's RO in Cradock, King William's Town, East London and Port Elizabeth and by collating information from the NWRS, WMA reports, Water Resource Situation Assessment (WRSA) reports and other catchment study reports.
+- (i) Determining the current status of water resource management and relevant water resource management issues and concerns in the Mzimvubu to Mbashe ISP Area.
+This was achieved through interviews with individual members of DWAF's Regional Office and by collating information from the NWRS, WMA reports, Water Resource Situation Assessment (WRSA) reports and other catchment study reports.
 The following topics were discussed with Regional Office staff and their issues and concerns documented:

+- Water availability

-- Water Situation
+- Water quality

 - Resource Protection

 - Water Use

 - Water Reconciliation

 - Water Infrastructure

 - Monitoring and Information

 - Water Management Institutions

 - Co-operative Governance

-- Planning Responsibilities.
+Planning Responsibilities.